20 books that are essential reading this Pride Month | CNN Underscored

 Read on for essential books to add to your list during Pride Month and beyond.

-’The Prophets’ by Roger Jones Jr. (starting at $14.99; amazon.com)
+‘The Prophets’ by Roger Jones, Jr. (starting at $14.99; amazon.com)

 Jones’ bestselling debut novel features the lyrical story of Isaiah and Samuel, two enslaved men on a plantation in Mississippi who find refuge in their love for one another in the face of violence and unimaginable cruelty.